Image: ANYbotics ANYmal quadruped robot - See ANYbotics official page

 - C++, Python API support

-ANYmal X (Upcoming)
+ANYmal X (For Explosive Environments)

 Features: